leo-bauer/junge-freiheit-scraper/README.md

 # junge-freiheit-scraper
 Python Scraper for the archive of German weekly Junge Freiheit

 The file 01_scraper.py contains the scraper.
 As it is now, the scraper stores all articles of a given volume that are accessible via a URL and records data for three variables: date, article title, article URL and article text.
-The archive of Junge Freiheit is freely accessible to anyone and contains all volumes since 1997.
+The archive of Junge Freiheit is freely accessible and contains all volumes since 1997.

 The scraper utilizes the Selenium WebDriver package to scrape webpages via a browser.
 To scrape I used Firefox browser (v.84, 64-bit) which requires downloading the geckodriver to work with Selenium.
 Download geckodriver from https://github.com/mozilla/geckodriver/releases, save the geckodriver.exe file in a local file directory and enter the path in the scraper.py file under '# test geckodriver and selenium'.